henspace/text2lesson-docs/docs/writing/lesson-format.md

 # The basic problem elements

-The different problem _elements_ are identified by a lines which start with an _indicator_.
+The different problem _elements_ are identified by a lines which start with an _indicator_ followed by a space.
 Any other characters following the identifier form part of the data for the _element_.

 The _indicators_ are as follows: